How to become a volunteer in Cambodia

 Don’t start just as if you knew everything.
 The same as you come to a new job, ask an introduction to the organization, its rules, people, etc.

 Respect the experience and talents of the organization.
 Don’t think that a country like Cambodia is a jungle of savage.
 Very often you will find Cambodians with a lot experience, wisdom and creativity.
 You are not superior to Cambodians just because you are European, US citizens, Canadian, Australian or Japanese.
 Cambodians have also their knowledge.
-They have survived centuries and they are descendants of a great Empire.
+They have survived centuries and they are descendants of a great civilization.
 Respect it.

 To the end…!!!